digitraceslab/niimpy/README.md

 - ... but *you* need to do the real analysis work.
 If you make good, generalizable functions, they can be added to `niimpy`.

+## Installation

+- This is a normal Python package to install.

+- After installing, compile the sqlite extensions by using `python3 -c 'import niimpy ; niimpy.util.install_extensions()'`.
+This will download and compile a C extension for sqlite, which is needed for just some of niimpy (so installing is optional).
+Installation is one `.c` and `.so` file in the installed niimpy directory.
+TODO: make this work on Windows.
+It may work on mac if you have a compile (`gcc`) installed.

 ## Basic usage

 First, you need to download the data.
 (Note: in normal use, this is